COVID-19 national public health emergency extension

 FQHCs or RHCs should bill for visiting nursing services according to their normal billing requirements and will be reimbursed according to their designated reimbursement methodology.
 FQHCs and RHCs can bill for professional-related claims and will be reimbursed separately based on a professional fee schedule.

-To use our self-service tools on Link:
+To use our self-service tools: